Here are the classes we offer — singles and couples are always welcome in any class!

 Polka Play

 Polka may be the most rollicking good time of all the social dances — it has remained popular since the early 1800's and in this class we will explore promenade, turning and linear patterns.
-We dance Polka to not only Polka music but to Irish Gigs, Techno and popular tunes that will make you laugh.
+We dance Polka to not only Polka music but to Irish jigs, Techno and popular tunes that will make you laugh.
 Flat-soled shoes that slide on the floor a must.

 Prerequisite: 6 months or more partner dance experience

-SWING
+EAST COAST SWING

 Swing 1: Beginning East Coast Swing